George Burditt (writer): Career

 Burditt moved from Cleveland to Los Angeles to become a television writer.
-Individually, he wrote episodes of the first season of Doc (1975–76), an episode of The Jeffersons titled "George vs. Wall Street" (1975), and episodes of its short-lived spinoffs The Ropers (1979–80) and Three's a Crowd (1984–85), the latter he also produced.
+Individually, he wrote episodes of the first season of Doc (1975–76), an episode of The Jeffersons titled "George vs. Wall Street" (1975), and episodes of the short-lived Three's Company spinoffs The Ropers (1979–80) and Three's a Crowd (1984–85), the latter he also produced.
 He also wrote sketches for variety shows that featured the Hudson Brothers, Joey and Ray Heatherton, Lola Falana, and Sonny Bono.
 He served as executive producer of—but did not write for—Silver Spoons and 227.

 Burditt and his writing partner Paul Wayne wrote an episode of All in the Family titled "Archie Eats and Runs" (1974) and, alongside Aaron Ruben, a 1974 episode of Sanford and Son titled "The Way to Lamont's Heart".
 They also mostly co-wrote the first three seasons (1977–79) of the television series Three's Company.
 Burditt served as an executive producer of the series from 1981 to 1984.

 The writing crew, including Burditt and Paul Wayne, received Emmy Award nominations for Outstanding Writing for a Variety or Music Series in 1972 and 1974 for The Sonny & Cher Comedy Hour.
 The different writing crew, also including Burditt and Wayne, received an Emmy nomination for the same category in 1977 for Van Dyke and Company, a short-lived variety show starring Dick Van Dyke.
 In 1976, one year prior, Burditt and other writers were Emmy-nominated for an Outstanding Writing in a Comedy Variety or Music Special for the preceding television special of the same name.
 (Wayne was not listed among the writers of the special.)